 Learn about the types of heart conditions that arise in children.
 Congenital heart defects and heart rhythm problems are among the conditions discussed.

-Learn about coarctation of the aorta.
-This condition involves a narrowing of the major artery leading from the heart to the body, affecting blood pressure.
+Learn about coarctation of the aorta, a condition that involves a narrowing of the major artery leading from the heart to the body, affecting blood pressure.
+Find out how this condition can impact your life now and in the future.